 And when a dead restaurant leaves a t-shirt behind, I’ll pick it up.
-It’s history: the sort of history that vanishes quickly from the public consciousness.
+It’s history: the sort of neighborhood history that vanishes quickly from the public consciousness.
+And thus worth preserving.

-But the Ahns didn’t own the building and at some point in the 2010’s they could no longer make the financials work.
+But the Ahns didn’t own the building (it was owned by the original Kong grocers’ family) and at some point in the 2010’s they could no longer make the financials work.
 They lost the business and their home, and moved to Watsonville.
 So Kong’s on 26th Avenue is no more.